-Institutions must take into account the General Data Protection Regulation (GDPR) regulations in respect of the information they retain - particularly when it is personal or sensitive.
+Institutions must take into account the General Data Protection Regulation (GDPR) regulations in respect of the information they retain, particularly when it is personal or sensitive.
 It is the institution's responsibility to ensure it is fully compliant with these regulations.

 ESFA sets out in its privacy notice how data is collected and used to perform statutory functions on behalf of the Secretary of State.
-We will rarely ask for data from you outside of the Individualised Learner Record (ILR) and school census.
-But where we do, we will set out clearly what we need and why we need it.
+We will rarely ask for data from you outside of the ILR and school census.

+Where we do ask for information outside of the ILR and school census, we will set out clearly what we need and why we need it.
 We will always request that all personal or sensitive information is sent via a secure method of transfer which is fully compliant with GDPR regulations.
-You must not send us personal or sensitive personal information at any other time or in any other way.
+You must not send us personal or sensitive information at any other time or in any other way.

-For further information or to contact the ESFA, please use our online enquiry form.
+For further information or to contact ESFA, please use our online enquiry form.
 Maintained schools should contact their local authority.